 Photo:Molly Goddard, Cecilie Bahnsen, Halpern, Jacquemus, Simone Rocha

-Occasionwear had no place in our wardrobes in 2020, however optimistically designers imagined the most fantastical dresses ready for rescheduled weddings and evening plans.
+Occasionwear had no place in our wardrobes in 2020, however optimistically designers imagined the most fantastical dresses ready for whenever rescheduled weddings and evening plans can take place again.
 Full skirts!
 Embellishment!
 Layers of tulle!
 Dresses were flamboyant, extravagant and incredibly beautiful.
 Net-a-Porter has seriously invested into this category, buying over 3,000 joyful dresses for SS21, and has over 10,000 dress options for the season.
 Two dresses that went viral almost instantly were the Molly Goddard gigantic tulle butter yellow dress and the white Jacquemus gown.

 Photo:Altuzarra; Dior; Versace